 - Are allergic to chemical filters

 Octinoxate is a chemical commonly found in sunscreens and day creams.
 It acts as a chemical UV filter and protects the skin from photodamage, including sunburns, and reduces the risk of skin cancer.
 More studies are required to understand the effects of octinoxate on human skin and health.
 That is why regulatory bodies like FDA have limited octinoxate concentration to 7.5% in skincare products.
 Also, people with melasma, acne-prone skin, pregnant women, and lactating mothers should avoid using products with octinoxate on their skin.
+Therefore, besides checking SPF, always look into the other ingredients in your sunblock to ensure sun protection does not come at other costs.

 Frequently Asked Questions